Lisa Hannigan: Sea Sew

-Lisa Hannigan's debut solo album, titled Sea Sew, was rehearsed in a barn in Thomastown and recorded in Dublin before being released in Ireland in September 2008.
-The lead single, "Lille", was made available as a free Internet download and other tracks were available for preview on her Myspace page.
-The sleeve featured needle-work by Hannigan.
+Lisa Hannigan rehearsed her debut solo album, Sea Sew, in a barn in Thomastown and recorded it in Dublin.
+It was released in Ireland in September 2008.
+The lead single, "Lille", was available as a free Internet download, and other tracks were available for preview on her Myspace page.
+The sleeve featured Hannigan's needle-work.
 Some music critics called the recording one of the best Irish albums of the year.

 Sea Sew received favourable reviews in the Los Angeles Times and The New York Times.
 The single "Lille" was released in August 2008 on Irish and American radio stations.
 Hannigan performed at Electric Picnic 2008.
-She was the opening act for singer-songwriter Jason Mraz on his 2008 U.S. tour.
+She opened for singer-songwriter Jason Mraz on his 2008 U.S. tour.

-That year she appeared on the charity album Even Better Than the Disco Thing and performed a duet of Mick Flannery's new song "Christmas Past" with Flannery on Tony Fenton's Christmas Special on Today FM.
+That year she appeared on the charity album Even Better Than the Disco Thing, and performed a duet of Mick Flannery's new song "Christmas Past" with Flannery on Tony Fenton's Christmas Special on Today FM.
 In December 2008, she made her UK solo debut at St Johns Church in London.
 Hannigan signed with ATO Records in the U.S., where her album was released in February 2009.

 Sea Sew was nominated for the Choice Music Prize and Best Irish Album at the Meteor Music Awards in January 2009.

-That year, Hannigan appeared on the American television shows The Tonight Show with Jay Leno and The Colbert Report.
-In 2009, Hannigan also appeared on the BBC's Later... with Jools Holland, performing her song "I Don't Know".
+That year, Hannigan appeared on The Tonight Show with Jay Leno and The Colbert Report.
+In 2009, Hannigan appeared on the BBC's Later... with Jools Holland, performing "I Don't Know".
 Sea Sew rose in the UK charts following this appearance and she performed at Glastonbury 2009 music festival and went on tour later in the year.
-She performed at the nomination ceremony and she was greeted by confused journalists wondering "Lisa who?".
+She performed at the nomination ceremony and was greeted by confused journalists wondering "Lisa who?".

 Hannigan performed at Electric Picnic 2009 Later in 2009, she toured the United States with David Gray and performed solo shows in New York, Los Angeles and London.
-She then began a tour of Ireland to finish the year.
+She toured Ireland to finish the year.
 Hannigan's song "An Ocean and a Rock" was used in a 2009 Irish video supporting same-sex marriage entitled "Sinéad's Hand".
-As part of an advertisement campaign for Oxfam's Make Trade Fair, Hannigan was drenched in melted chocolate and she participated in the Irish musical collective The Cake Sale with lead vocal on the track "Some Surprise", which was played on the US television series Grey's Anatomy.
+As part of an advertisement campaign for Oxfam's Make Trade Fair, Hannigan was drenched in melted chocolate.
+She participated in the Irish musical collective The Cake Sale with lead vocal on the track "Some Surprise", played on the US television series Grey's Anatomy.

-Hannigan also contributed to the 2009 charity album Sparks n' Mind, released in aid of Aware.
+Hannigan contributed to the 2009 charity album Sparks n' Mind, released in aid of Aware.

 In 2009, a broadcast of Other Voices was recorded.

 The songs "Lille" and "Braille" from this album were used in the film Ondine in 2009.